This chocolate covered chickpea snack is only 2 ingredients and provides high protein and energizing nutrition, as well as being very easy to make.

 Chocolate Covered Chickpea Snack

 - 1 can (15oz/425gms) chickpeas (I use organic bpa-free brands, including WholeFoods 365)

 - 1 cup chocolate chips

-- Rinse chickpeas and spread parchment on a small cookie sheet.
-Bake at 350 degrees F for one hour.
-Stir twice to make sure undersides are also toasted.
+- Rinse chickpeas and spread them on a foil or parchment-lined quarter-sized cookie sheet.
+Bake at 350 degrees F for 30 minutes.
+Stir once to make sure undersides are also toasted.